What are kidneys, and what are their functions?

 What happens when the kidneys fail?

 When your kidneys are damaged, they fail to perform the basic functions of removing wastes and excess fluids from the body.
-This leads to the buildup of wastes in your blood which can make you sick.
-You may experience the following symptoms:
+This leads to the buildup of wastes in blood which can make a person sick.
+Who may experience the following symptoms:

 - Anaemia – low levels of blood in the body